-The merge account feature is a boon for people who have dormant accounts with a lot of connections getting wasted.
+The merge account feature is a boon for people who have dormant accounts with many connections being unutilized.

 It’s possible that many of you have more than one Linkedin account.
-The reason could be anything – some made by mistake, some made by your team, some went dormant after a period of break.
+The reason could be anything – some made by mistake, some made by your team, or some going dormant after a period.

-But the problem starts when a lot of your connection is still reaching out to your inactive account or the email id you are using to create a new Linkedin account is associated with the dormant account.
+But the problem starts when a lot of your connections are still reaching out to your inactive account or the email id you are using to create a new Linkedin account associated with the dormant account.

-That’s when the Linkedin merge feature comes to your aid; It gives you an easy route to transfer all your connections to your active and let you close the inactive account.
+That’s when this Linkedin feature comes to your aid.
+It gives you an easy route to transfer all your connections to your active account and lets you close the inactive one.

 LinkedIn’s advanced search feature provides you with a much better search experience.
 It’s the best way to identify and contact a person as a part of a targeted search.

-You want to find out if you’re connected with anyone working at a specific company.
+For example, you want to know if you’re connected with anyone working at a specific company.
 Type the company’s name in the company field section of advanced search.
-Then, filter the results by selecting ‘relationship’ to see if you have any first- or second-degree connections with the employees.
+Then, filter the results by selecting ‘relationship’ to see if you have any first or second-degree employee connections.